How to Improve Soccer Power

 We break up the training into different phases.
 Please forgive me if I oversimplify this here.
 I want a complete beginner to understand and use it out of the box.
 In this example, we use three phases:

-Schedule this depending on the length of your offseason, the SPP should be finished about a week before a training camp or just before the season begins in earnest.
-That is to allow for super-compensation and complete recovery.
+Schedule this depending on the length of your offseason.
+The SPP should be finished about a week before training camp or just before the season begins.
+That allows for super-compensation and complete recovery.

 General Preparatory Phase